TheLostLambda/squidgate/README.md

 This is currently a bash script that forwards a set of ports to a remote location using SSH.
 Eventually this will all be wrapped up in a nice Rust program with a TUI, but we aren't there just yet!

+This could also use Wireguard and iptables as a forwarding backend someday?

 # What Needs Doing?

 1) Ansible playbooks should be written to set up both the gateway server and computer to be forwarded.